 I also called around to local churches to see if renting their kitchens was an option, but their insurance didn't cover outside people using it.
 Because I didn't want to invest a bunch of money into something that I wasn't sure was going to be successful yet, I gave up on the idea.

-*Each state has different health code rules, so if you’re thinking of trying a home based food business, check your state’s rules.
+*Each state has different health code rules, so if you're thinking of trying a home-based food business, check your state's regulations.

 That's really up to you.
 If you read what I wrote today and still want to give it a go, you should.
 Plenty of people are successful at these ventures, and if you think you have what it takes, I say go for it.
 Hopefully, if you're thinking about trying one of the above and you're still on the fence, my experience will help sway you in one direction or the other.

-After all, if we’re all mostly miserable at our real jobs, we can’t be miserable at our side hustles too.
+After all, if we're all mostly miserable at our real jobs, we can't be unhappy at our side hustles too.